rexrainbow/phaser3-rex-notes/docs/docs/container.md

 ## Introduction

-Control the position and angle of children game object, built-in game object of phaser.
+Control the position and angle of children game objects, built-in game object of phaser.

 - Author: Richard Davey